eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-registry-catalog.md

 # Microservice Registry and Catalog Management

-During the [Quickstart](../getting-started/quick-start-local.html) and the [tutorial](../tutorial/introduction.html), we specified images to be used for each microservice, for each type of Agent.
+During the [Quickstart](../getting-started/quick-start-local.html) and the [tutorial](../tutorial/introduction.html), you specified images to be used for each microservice, for each type of Agent.

-That was nice and easy, but what if we need to deploy the same code on a lot of Agents?
-We would need to specify the images for each Microservice.
+That was nice and easy, but what if you need to deploy the same code on a lot of Agents?
+You would need to specify the images for each Microservice.
 Wouldn't it be nice to have a way to specify the images to be used for each type of Agent once and then reuse this configuration?
 That's where the Controller Microservice catalog comes into play!

 Each ioFog Controller comes with a built-in microservice catalog.
 You can see the list of preconfigured Microservices images using `iofogctl`: